Women in engineering

 Women are often under-represented in the academic and professional fields of engineering; however, many women have contributed to the diverse fields of engineering historically and currently.
 A number of organizations and programs have been created to understand and overcome this tradition of gender disparity.
 Some have decried this gender gap, saying that it indicates the absence of potential talent.
 Though the gender gap as a whole is narrowing, there is still a growing gap with minority women compared to their white counterparts.
 Gender stereotypes, low rates of female engineering students, and engineering culture are factors that contribute to the current situation where men dominate in fields relating to engineering sciences.

-According to Horning (1984), “Historically, the depiction of women in science and engineering is low because of their lack of interest and also the ability (p.30).
-But recently, reverse is the case, girls, starts early as five years to be involved in science related fields like math and other sciences subjects.

 History

 The history of women as designers and builders of machines and structures predates the development of engineering as a profession.
-Prior to the creation of the term "engineer" in the 11th century, women had contributed to the technological advancement of societies around the globe.
+Prior to the creation of the term "engineer" in the 14th century, women had contributed to the technological advancement of societies around the globe.
 By the 19th century, women who participated in engineering work often had academic training in mathematics or science.
 Ada Lovelace was privately schooled in mathematics before beginning her collaboration with Charles Babbage on his analytical engine that would earn her the designation of the "first computer programmer."
 In the early years of the 20th century, greater numbers of women began to be admitted to engineering programs, but they were generally looked upon as anomalies by the men in their departments.

 The first University to award an engineering's bachelor's degree for women was University of California, Berkeley.
 Elizabeth Bragg was the recipient of a bachelor's degree in civil engineering in 1876, becoming the first female engineer in the United States.
 Prior to the 19th century, it was very rare for women to earn bachelor's degree in any field because they did not have the opportunity to enroll in universities due to gender disparities.
 Some universities started to admit women to their colleges by the early 1800s and by the mid-1800s they started to admit them into all academic programs including engineering.

 In the United States, the entry into World War II created a serious shortage of engineering talent, as men were drafted into the armed forces.
 To address the shortage, initiatives like General Electric on-the-job engineering training for women with degrees in mathematics and physics and the Curtiss-Wright Engineering Program among others created new opportunities for women in engineering.
 Curtiss-Wright partnered with Cornell, Penn State, Purdue, the University of Minnesota, the University of Texas, Rensselaer Polytechnic Institute and Iowa State University to create an engineering curriculum that lasted ten months and focused primarily on aircraft design and production.